ChristophNeumann/IPCP/README.md

 # Inner Parallel Cutting Plane Algorithm
-> This project implements the Inner Parallel Cutting Plane Method (IPCP) for convex MINLPs which is outlined [in this article](http://www.optimization-online.org/DB_HTML/2018/11/6947.html).
+> This project implements the Inner Parallel Cutting Plane Method (IPCP) for convex MINLPs which is outlined in the article [Generating feasible points for mixed-integer convex optimization problems by inner parallel cuts](http://www.optimization-online.org/DB_HTML/2018/11/6947.html).

 ## Table of contents
 * [General info](#general-info)